-Increase your skill base and improve your career opportunities with this entry-level double qualification.
+Increase your skill base and improve your career opportunities with this entry-level dual qualification.
 Become an electrician or an electrical instrumentation technician.

 UEE30811 / UEE31211 Certificate III in Electrotechnology Electrician incorporating Certificate III in Instrumentation and Control

-Increase your skill base and improve your career opportunities with this entry-level double qualification.
-By completing this double trade course you'll be skilled to work in multiple disciplines and meet the technical requirements to gain your electrical licence.
+Increase your skill base and improve your career opportunities with this entry-level dual qualification.
+By completing this dual trade course you'll be skilled to work in multiple disciplines and meet the technical requirements to gain your electrical licence.

 With the electrical services industry one of the largest special construction industries in Australia, there is high demand for qualified workers with over 50,000 job openings over the next five years.
 As electrical services and technology become more integrated into homes and offices, your specialised skills will be required for installation, maintenance and upgrade.